nus-cs2113-AY2223S1/ip/docs/README.md

 ### Add a Deadline: `deadline`

 Use this command to keep track of deadlines you need to meet.
-If a date or date and time is specified in a clear format, then Duke will be able to understand it and display it in a more helpful form.
-See more at [understanding dates and times](#understanding-dates-and-times).

 Format: `deadline NAME /by TIME`